-Designed for 16-24 year olds, our Supported Internship programme helps young people with a disability or learning difficulty make their first steps into employment; learning new skills in a friendly and supportive atmosphere.
+Designed for 16-24 year olds with an EHCP, our Supported Internship programme helps young people with a disability or learning difficulty make their first steps into employment; learning new skills in a friendly and supportive atmosphere.

 Throughout the programme students benefit from the support of an experienced Job Coach, specialising in helping those with learning difficulties to undertake work placements with an employer.